openeuler-mirror/yocto-poky/documentation/overview-manual/development-environment.rst

    software on which to develop.
 The Yocto Project has two scripts named ``create-pull-request`` and ``send-pull-request`` that ship with the release to facilitate this workflow.
-You can find these scripts in the ``scripts`` folder of the
-   :term:`Source Directory`.
-For information on how to use these scripts, see the ":ref:`dev-manual/common-tasks:using scripts to push a change upstream and request a pull`" section in the Yocto Project Development Tasks Manual.
+You can find these scripts in the ``scripts`` folder of the :term:`Source Directory`.
+For information on how to use these scripts, see the ":ref:`contributor-guide/submit-changes:using scripts to push a change upstream and request a pull`" section in the Yocto Project and OpenEmbedded Contributor Guide.

 -  *Patch Workflow:* This workflow allows you to notify the maintainer through an email that you have a change (or patch) you would like